Discrete geometry for electoral geography: Compactness and electoral geography

-Congressional districts form another partition of the state.\footnote{There are a few subtleties in the definition of congressional districts that may make them not quite a well-defined partition; for instance, large bodies of water such as the Great Lakes may or may not be included in any district in a state.} They are essentially always made out of whole census blocks, whereas district lines frequently cut across block groups, tracts, and VTDs.\footnote{Only Kentucky has districts that split census blocks, according to the Census Bureau (\url{https://www.census.gov/rdo/pdf/CD113_BlockSplits.pdf}, accessed August 15, 2018).} Within a given state, every district must have very nearly the same population, counted by adding the census population of each district's blocks.\footnote{The issue of how to count population---and which population gets counted---is discussed further on page~\pageref{evenwel}.}

-The Census Bureau releases an updated {\em vintage} of its most precise shapefiles---so-called \emph{TIGER/Line Shapefiles} \cite{tigerline}---every year, with a special release for congressional districts once they have stabilized after each decennial census.
-It also releases Cartographic Boundary Shapefiles of districts \cite{cartographic}, which are intended for the purpose of map-drawing rather than definition.
+Though political jurisdictions, even states themselves, have textual legal definitions, the usable formats for communicating those definitions are usually based on technological representations found in a GIS shapefile.
+Shapefiles store a definition of each unit as a polygon, possibly with many thousands of vertices.
+In U.S. redistricting, the canonical shapefiles are data products released by the Census Bureau.
+The Census Bureau releases an updated ``vintage'' of its most precise shapefiles---called \emph{TIGER/Line Shapefiles} \cite{tigerline}---every year, with a special release for congressional districts once new boundaries have been enacted in law after each decennial data drop.
+It also releases Cartographic Boundary Shapefiles of districts \cite{cartographic}, which are intended for the purpose of map-drawing rather than definition, and are generally clipped to land (see Figure~\ref{fig:AL-1}).
 These Cartographic maps are prepared for every Congress, at three levels of resolution, discussed further below.

+U.S. Census geography is organized in a hierarchy that begins with finest units called {\em blocks}, nesting into larger units called {\em block groups}, which in turn nest into {\em tracts}, then counties and states.\footnote{There were over 11 million blocks in the 2010 Census, with an average population of about 28.} For each level in the main census hierarchy (also called the ``central spine''), the geographical units in that category partition the state that they belong to, meaning that the entire territory of the state (land and water) is covered by the census units at that given scale, and furthermore that those units are disjoint from each other, except along their borders.
+In mathematical language, the units {\em tile} the state at each level, and smaller units nest into larger ones.

+Not every relevant geography is defined by the Bureau. {\em Precincts} are the state or local administrative units of geography in which elections are conducted and vote results are reported.
+Their boundaries are typically controlled by local officials, and they can change at erratic intervals.
+Because of their importance for elections, the Census Bureau attempts to capture them in an approximate snapshot every ten years known as {\em voting tabulation districts} or VTDs.
+These are made of whole census blocks, but do not respect block groups or any other units in the central spine.
+Sometimes it is appropriate to model the redistricting problem with precinct assignments, as numerous states have a strong preference or even a requirement for keeping precincts intact in particular kinds of districts, largely because election administrators struggle to deliver the correct ballots when precincts are split.